cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/blueprints.md

          If we have not selected `Secret` `Source`, then we are able to type our own values.<br />
          Upon selecting the `Secret` `Source` we are getting the ability to select one of the stored secrets.
 8. (Optional) Add `Environment variables`, by:
-   1. Clicking the `Environment variables` dropdown
+   1. Clicking the `Environment variables` select
    2. Clicking the **Add** button
    3. Filling the row fields:
       - `Variable` - name of the variable